50 Incredibly Useful Tips about Mobile Homes

 41. Only 25% of mobile and manufactured home that sits on privately owned land is permanently installed.
 The pros of being classified as real property usually don’t outweigh the pros of remaining personal property.

-42. There are 38 states that have HUD agency offices that monitor and handles complaints between home buyers and builders.
+42. There are 38 states that have HUD agency offices that monitor and handle complaints between home buyers and builders.
 These offices are funded by the builders – they have to pay a $24+ fee per section of each home they produce.

 43. HUD’s Office of Consumer and Regulatory Affairs is in charge of the manufactured housing construction and safety standards.